 - (see timeline, below)

-We have been looking for links between key names & places, including:
+We looked for links between key names & places, including:

 - Plough Inn; Samuel Woolley; Waikouati (north of Dunedin and where the Woolley family settled) and;